 In 2017, 1 in 7 households in the United States owns a Direct Sales business.
 For women that want to stay home, direct sales offers an opportunity to make money, either part-time or full-time, based on flexible hours and an alternative method of earning income.

 If you have been in your business for any amount of time already, you will know that marketing to your friends and family will help you start your Direct sales business, but all top producers will tell you, is that just ignites the flame: it is the people you meet along the way that will grow your business.

 And what differentiates you from your competitors?
 Your colleagues?
 Your teammates?

 It’s You.
 Show Them Who You Are On Your Own Blog.

 Scarlett Ballantyne is a freelance writer, part-time makeup artist, designer, and business owner.
 Married with children, she is an active dance-mom of two teenage girls.
-She writes a blog, That Mom Hustle, dedicated to inspiring moms that balance parenthood with earning a part-time income side hustling.
+She writes a blog, Scarlett Ballantyne, dedicated to inspiring moms.
 When she isn’t chauffeuring kids around, she is passionate about photography, cooking healthy meals and Dancing with the Stars.
 Scarlett’s musings on parenting have been published on Scary Mommy, Urbanmoms.ca and the Huffington Post Canada.
-You can also catch her sharing musings, parenting funnies and photography on Twitter, Facebook, or Instagram.
+You can also catch her sharing musings, parenting funnies and photography on Twitter or Facebook.